Azure/diagnostics-eventflow/README.md

 }
 ```
 3. If you wish to send diagnostics data to Application Insights, fill in the value for the instrumentationKey.
 If not, simply remove the output block for Application Insights
 4. To add a StdOutput output, install the Microsoft.Diagnostic.EventFlow.Outputs.StdOutput nuget.
-Then add the outputs array in eventFlowConfig.json:
+Then add the following in the outputs array in eventFlowConfig.json:
 ```json
     {
         "type": "StdOutput"
     }
 ```
-5. Run your application and see your traces in console output, or Application Insights.
+5. Make sure there is at least one output defined.
+Run your application and see your traces in console output, or Application Insights.

 ## Configuration Details
 The EventFlow pipeline is built around three core concepts: Inputs, outputs, and filters.
 The number of inputs, outputs, and filters depend on the need of diagnostics.
 The configuration
-also has a healthReporter and pipelineSettings section for configuring settings fundamental to the pipeline operation.
+also has a healthReporter and settings section for configuring settings fundamental to the pipeline operation.
 At last, the extensions section allows declaration of custom developed
 plugins.
 These extension declarations act like references.
-On pipeline initialization, EventFlow will search in the extensions if it encounters an input, output, or filter that it doesn't recognize.
+On pipeline initialization, EventFlow will search in the extensions first for input, output, or filter implementations.

 ### Inputs
 These define what data will flow into the engine.
-If there are no inputs, nothing flows through the engine.
+At least one input is required.
 Each input type has its own set of parameters.

 #### Trace
 *Nuget Package*: **Microsoft.Diagnostics.EventFlow.Inputs.Trace**